-A. No, you cannot appeal your taxes.
-The time for input regarding municipal budget requirements is during the public consultation period in the spring of each year when Council asks the public for input regarding the Five Year Financial Plan.
-Once the budget is adopted, the tax rate is determined and applied to individual property assessments.
-Property assessments can be appealed.
-However, the deadline for appeal regarding the 2013 assessment was January 31, 2013.
+A. No. You cannot appeal your taxes.
+The time for input regarding municipal budget requirements is during the public consultation period when Council asks the public for input regarding the Five Year Financial Plan.
+Once the budget is adopted, the tax levy is determined.
+Property assessments can be appealed through BC Assessment Authority.
+However, the deadline for appealing the 2018 assessment was January 31, 2018.